Andrew-Reid/d3-marker-cluster/README.md

 Adds nodes to the cluster.

-As with d3-force, nodes are positoined with `node.x`, `node.y`.
-These values must be provided as initial locations for the nodes.
+As with d3-force, nodes are positioned with `node.x`, `node.y`.
+Unlike with d3-force, these values must be provided as initial locations for the nodes.
 Currently the coordinates must be located at `node.x`, `node.y`, however I intend to add an accessor method for different properties or functions.